shetabit/visitor/README.md

 this is a laravel package to extract and access visitors' information such as `browser`, `ip`, `device` and etc.

+**in this package, you can recognize online users and determine if a user is online or not**

 ### Install

 via composer